Kashmir's Hilal Ahmad Rather, first pilot to fly Rafale

-Srinagar, July 28 : Air commodore Hilal Ahmad Rather has become a buzz name in Kashmir overnight.
+Srinagar: Air commodore Hilal Ahmad Rather has become a buzz name in Kashmir overnight.
 Hilal saw off the first batch of Rafale jets which took off from France to India on Monday.
-Among other things, he has also been associated with the weaponisation of the Rafale aircraft for acclamitization to Indian requirements.
+Among other things, he has also been associated with the weaponisation of the Rafale aircraft for acclimatization to Indian requirements.

 Hilal is presently India’s Air Attache in France.